Finite Size Spectrum of SU(N) Principal Chiral Field from Discrete Hirota Dynamics: Solution of the Y -system for PCF at a finite volume L

 The solution of the \(Y\)-system is therefore achieved by solving this system of \(N-1\) equations on \(N-1\) densities.
 The simple inversion of the linear system (\ref{eq:LinSysQ}) brings (\ref{eq:closed}) into the form

-This \(H_j\) is a contraction mapping in some vicinity of \(f_j=0\) when \(\L\) is sufficiently large since it leads to an exponentially small \(f_j(\th)\).
-This implies that in some vicinity of \(\L=\infty\), the mapping \(H_j\) has a fixed point that can be numerically found through repeated iterations of \(H\).
+This \(H_j\) defines a contraction mapping in some vicinity of \(f_j=0\) when \(\L\) is sufficiently large since it leads to an exponentially small \(f_j(\th)\).
+This implies that in some vicinity of \(\L=\infty\), the mapping \(H_j\) has a fixed point that can be found numerically through repeated iterations of \(H\).

-The way we solve \(Y\)-system is therefore simply the iteration of \eqref{eq:CloSim} and a good news is that, at least for \(N=3\), even at very small \(\L\), this procedure seams to converge to a fix point of \(H_j\), giving a complete solution of \eqref{eq:CloSim} and thus of the \(Y\)-system.
+The way we solve \(Y\)-system is therefore simply the iteration of \eqref{eq:CloSim} and a good news is that, at least for \(N=3\), even at very small \(\L\), this procedure seams, at least according to our numerics, to converge to a fix point of \(H_j\), giving a complete solution of \eqref{eq:CloSim} and thus of the \(Y\)-system.